ShangxuanWu/MT_python/README.md

 4. LSTM

+## Format of `config` File
+The `config` file is in JSON format.
+Please follow the following guideline for creating a `config` file.
+1.

 ## To-Do List
 1. Test code for each individual model
 2. Adapt to the communication API from Java side.